Can You Put Aluminum Foil in the Air Fryer?

 What foods you shouldn’t cook with foil in an air fryer

 Aluminum foil is a reactive metal, and when used alongside acidic ingredients, it is possible for small particles of aluminum to end up in your food.
-“Always be cautious with highly acidic foods—like tomatoes, vinegar, and lemon juice—and aluminum foil,” says Eisenberg.
+“Always be cautious with highly acidic foods—like tomatoes, vinegar, and lemon juice—and aluminum foil,” says Eisenberg, and make sure to avoid cooking these things in your air fryer altogether.
 “But if you can use aluminum foil to safely cook the food outside of an air fryer, it should cook just fine in foil in the air fryer too.”

 A 2019 study conducted by the National Institute for Biotechnology Information showed traces of aluminum in food that was baked in aluminum foil, but not enough to be alarming.
 The researchers noted that it would be extremely difficult for the average person to consume enough trace aluminum for it to pose a serious danger.
 However, the study did warn that aluminum can have a high potential risk to people with certain aliments, especially those suffering from chronic renal failure, as well as young children.